The Golden Elixir

 Chronic Conditions

-Natural honey may lower blood glucose levels and reduce cardiovascular risks, even in diabetic patients.
-Some studies show it balances prostaglandins—compounds linked to inflammation and heart disease.
+Natural honey may lower blood glucose levels and reduce cardiovascular risk, even for diabetic patients.
+Some studies show it balances prostaglandins, compounds linked to inflammation and heart disease.

 Oral Health

-Varieties like manuka, sage, and orange blossom honey prevent bacterial growth in the mouth and reduce plaque and gingivitis.
+Varieties like manuka, sage, and orange blossom honey help prevent bacterial growth in the mouth, reducing plaque and gingivitis.

 Cough & Sore Throat